-Before a transport request can be transported using ActiveControl, a Transport Form must be created for the transport request.
-The Transport Form is a simple form that can typically be completed in 10-15 seconds.
-It is used to document and categorise the changes made, so that Approvers, Testers and Auditors can immediately understand what the Transport is for.
+Before an SAP transport request can be deployed using ActiveControl, a

+Transport Form must be created for the transport request.
+The Transport Form is a simple screen that can typically be completed in 10-15 seconds.
+It is used to document and categorise the changes made, and can also be used to drive the workflow process within ActiveControl.
+By looking at a Transport Form, any Approver, Tester, Auditor or other stakeholder should be able to immediately understand what that particular Transport is for.